Linux VRF Configuration

 5 packets transmitted, 0 received, 100% packet loss, time 4094ms

-To allow access between different VRFs, we can use ip rule
+To allow access between different VRFs, we can use ip rule to match the source and destination,

 setting the specific routing table to be used for that traffic.